adap/flower/doc/source/how-to-run-simulations.rst

 :og:description: Learn how to run federated learning simulations with Flower using the VirtualClientEngine for resource-aware, scalable, and multi-node simulations on any system configuration.

-.. title:: How-to Tutorial: Run Federated Learning Simulations in Flower

 .. meta::
     :description: Learn how to run federated learning simulations with Flower using the VirtualClientEngine for resource-aware, scalable, and multi-node simulations on any system configuration.

 Run simulations
 ===============